The most important questions and answers around the subject of Brexit. Continually updated for you!

 The following are some of the fundamental WTO principles:

 Example: There is a hard Brexit and an EU company wants to deliver cars to the UK in 2022; the WTO rate of duty is 10 percent (as of October 2018).
-The UK cannot apply a rate of duty of 15 percent to goods from the EU, since this would not correspond to the most-favoured-nation principle.
+The UK cannot apply any higher rate of duty to goods from the EU, since this would not correspond to the most-favoured-nation principle.
 A free trade agreement would permit reduction down to 0 percent.

 Duty-free deliveries usually will only be possible in the scope of a free trade agreement or a customs union in future.
 Of course, there are also some products for which the WTO rules stipulate a rate of duty of 0 percent.

 Until now, temporary shipments of goods, e.g. equipment for trade fairs or for exercising a profession, to the UK weren't any issue.
 After Brexit, two options are expected: Temporary use or Carnet A.T.A.

 The Carnet A.T.A. is an international customs permit document, that facilitates the temporary export of the goods named above.
 The prerequisite is that the goods are returned to the EU unchanged after the temporary export.
 The Carnet A.T.A. serves as a customs document both for German customs and for customs in the destination country, which permits speedy border processing.
 No further customs formalities are required.
 Payment of customs duties or depositing collateral in the import countries will not be necessary.
 The issuing offices are the respective locally competent Chambers of Industry and Commerce.

 The prerequisite for this is that the United Kingdom will still participate in the Carnet A.T.A. procedure after Brexit.